-- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ~50% depending on amount of surface rock fragments - 5.
-Number of gullies and erosion associated with gullies: None - 6.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen,

+- 5. Number of gullies and erosion associated with gullies: None - 6.
 Extent of wind scoured, blowouts and/or depositional areas: None - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 1 to 3 on the soil textures found on this site.
-(To be field tested.) - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface soil structure is typically moderate medium platy.
-Soil surface colors are light yellowish brown and soils are typified by an ochric epipedon.
+Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 1 to 4 on most soil textures found on this site.
+(To be field tested.) - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically strong very thick to moderate medium platy.
+Soil surface colors are light and typified by an ochric epipedon.
 Organic matter of the surface 2 to 3 inches is less than 1 percent. - 10.
 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Sparse shrub canopy and associated litter provide some protection from raindrop impact. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-Massive subsurface horizons and argillic or calcic horizons are not to be interpreted as compacted layers.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
+Subsoil argillic horizons should not be interpreted as compacted.

-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):
+annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, and equal to):

-Dominant: salt-desert shrubs
+Dominant: tall shrubs

-Sub-dominant: perennial forbs > warm-season perennial bunchgrasses > annual forbs > annual grasses
+Sub-dominant: annual forbs > associated shrubs > warm-season, perennial bunchgrass = perennial forbs